DToxS/KPMP-Contr-Apps/README.md

 The computers to run KPMP Docker containers must meet the following requirements:

-- A modern CPU supporting hardware virtualization technology, such as  Intel VT and AMD-V
+- A modern CPU with a minimum of 2 cores and hardware virtualization technology, such as  Intel VT and AMD-V
 - A minimum of 32GB memory for running Windows container and 128GB for running Linux container
 - A minimum of 50GB hard drive space
 - Microsoft Windows 10 operating system